-17. The Committee received an update on the Information Technology strategy and on key developments within the area.
-It noted that the Director of IT and his team had conducted a survey of IT users and was concerned to hear that PAHO staff were not permitted to be surveyed.
+17. The Committee received an update on the information technology strategy and on key developments within the area.
+It noted that the Director of Information Technology and his team had conducted a survey of information technology users and was concerned to hear that PAHO staff were not permitted to be surveyed.
 We questioned the effectiveness of disaster recovery and business continuity planning and will keep this topic on our radar.